About this 8-day summer itinerary

 There’s a simple route from Brig to Montreux through the Rhone valley (refer to ‘Alternatives’ below), but the route we suggest offers much more diversity.
 You’ll first drive up to the entry of the Lötschberg car train in Goppenstein.
 After a 20-minute ride through the Lötschberg tunnel, you’ll get out in Kandersteg in the lovely Kander valley.
 Drive north towards Spiez along Lake Thun, and then bend west to Zweisimmen in the Simmen valley.
 You’re now following part of the Golden Pass train route.
 Move on towards Gstaad.
 The Golden Pass trains head for Montbovon and start their spectacular descent towards Lake Geneva here, but you’ll drive south to Gsteig and Ormont-Dessus.
 You’ll be back at the bottom of the Rhone valley in Aigle, and then it's only a short drive to Montreux along Lake Geneva.

-- a much shorter ride from Brig to Montreux can be made through the Rhone valley (121 km, 1h35).
-This is recommended if you prefer to arrive in Montreux earlier to enjoy this lively town.
+- A much shorter ride from Brig to Montreux can be made through the Rhone valley (121 km, 1h35).
+This is recommended if you prefer more time to explore Montreux.

 Options for side excursions

-- Spiez is a lovely town for a break.
-If you drive down to the little harbour, you can enjoy lunch or a coffee in one of the restaurants with views over the lake and the castle of Spiez;
+- Spiez is a beautiful town for a break.
+If you drive down to the little harbor, you can enjoy lunch or a coffee in one of the restaurants with views over the lake and the castle of Spiez.

 The hotels we suggest in Montreux and on Lake Geneva.